psteinb/hpc-in-a-day/_episodes/01-02-filesystems.md

 ### Creating, Deleting, Copying and Moving Directories

-Now that Lola knows how to navigate the file system and about relative and absolute paths, she is ready to learn how to create, delete, copy, move and rename directories.
+Now that Lola knows how to navigate the filesystem and about relative and absolute paths, she is ready to learn how to create, delete, copy, move and rename directories.